-Two one-year Magnetic Resonance Imaging (MRI) fellowship positions (brochure) are offered each year.
-The fellowship features intensive involvement in clinical and research MRI with emphasis on chest, abdomen, pelvis, and vascular MRI.
-This training program is intended to prepare the fellows for a successful career in either academic or private practice and to become a driving force to promote advanced MRI in their practice.
+Accredited by the Texas Medical Board (TMB), our one-year Magnetic Resonance Imaging Fellowship program features intensive involvement in clinical and research MRI, with an emphasis on chest, abdomen, pelvis, and vascular imaging.
+Our aim is to prepare fellows for a successful career in either academic or private practice, and to become a driving force in promoting advanced MRI in their practice.

-Specific strengths of the body MRI section include hepatobiliary and pancreatic imaging, colorectal cancer staging, renal cancer imaging, prostate imaging, staging of gynecologic malignancies, and female pelvis/dynamic pelvic floor imaging including MR defecography, MR enterography, and MR angiography/venography.
+- Specific strengths in hepatobiliary and pancreatic imaging, colorectal cancer staging, renal cancer imaging, prostate imaging, staging of gynecologic malignancies, and female pelvis/dynamic pelvic floor imaging including MR defecography, MR enterography, and MR angiography/venography

-The fellowship focuses on achieving a deep understanding of the basic principles of MRI and protocol development with a "hands-on" approach.
-Close working relationship with the dedicated MR scientists in the Department of Radiology and Advanced Imaging Research Center (AIRC) enhances the experience.
+- A close working relationship with the dedicated MR scientists in the Department of Radiology and Advanced Imaging Research Center (AIRC) enhances the experience

-In addition to clinical activities, the fellows will be trained in basic MR principles, research methodology, manuscript preparation, and other activities essential both to an academic career and to objective interpretation of current literature and clinical guidelines.
+In addition to clinical activities, fellows are trained in basic MR principles, research methodology, manuscript preparation, and other activities essential both to an academic career and to objective interpretation of current literature and clinical guidelines.

 These efforts are supplemented by weekly body MRI case conferences, a regularly scheduled journal club, MRI protocol development meetings, and multiple interdisciplinary conferences such as those dedicated to hepatocellular carcinoma, gastrointestinal malignancies, colorectal cancer, renal cancer, prostate cancer, inflammatory bowel disease, and pelvic floor imaging.

-In addition, fellows attend a dedicated six-month-long MRI physics course taught by MR scientists and clinical attendings in a format that stimulates intimate discussion of the various topics allowing the fellows to ask questions directly to experts in basic MRI principles.
+In addition, fellows attend a dedicated six-month-long MRI physics course taught by MR scientists and clinical attending radiologists in a format that stimulates intimate discussion of various topics, allowing fellows to ask questions directly to experts in basic MRI principles.

-Fellows are provided with dedicated academic time to pursue their academic interest under direct supervision of the Body MRI faculty.
+Fellows are provided with dedicated academic time to pursue their academic interests under direct supervision of the Body MRI faculty.
 Added allotted time for monitoring cases at the scanner further enhances the understanding of image acquisition techniques and protocol optimization.
-Elective time is provided up to two months a year and as allowable by the receiving service(s).
-Pager call is taken by the fellows one week a month.
+Elective time is provided up to two months annually and as allowable by the receiving service(s).
 Fellows are entitled to an academic enrichment fund to support educational materials, attendance to scientific meetings and/or trainings.

 Radiology resident teaching conferences are held twice daily throughout the year and include both didactic lectures and case-based presentations.
 Fellows are welcome to attend these conferences, as service duties allow.
 Fellows are also welcome to present conferences in this forum.